Scientific Evidence for Homeopathy

-Upon discussing homeopathy in various settings, we often find that people react with mistrust, raise doubts about its scientific grounds and therapeutic validity.
-Widely disseminated in the mass media, in an indistinct and reiterated manner, the fallacy – or post-truth – asserting “there is no scientific evidence for homeopathy” is incorporated into the collective subconscious, which thus serves as strategy to increase prejudice and radicalize postures against this bicentennial medical approach.
+Upon discussing homeopathy in various settings, the authors often find that people react with mistrust, and raise doubts about its scientific grounds and therapeutic validity.
+Widely disseminated in the mass media, in indistinct and reiterated manner, the fallacy – or post-truth – asserting “there isn’t scientific evidence for homeopathy” is incorporated into the collective subconscious, thus serving as a strategy to increase prejudice and radicalize postures against this bicentennial medical approach.